CastraRegina/Raspinstall/README.md

 ## Extract image
 Extract the image file at its place:
 `xz -v -d 2023-05-03-raspios-bullseye-armhf-full.img.xz`
-This will create the 11GB image file `2023-05-03-raspios-bullseye-armhf-full.img`.
+This will extract the 11GB image file `2023-05-03-raspios-bullseye-armhf-full.img`.

 ## Setting environment variables
 Do a `sudo su -` to be `root`...